Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 * Product version - The most recent version available.
 Can be empty if product is not released
 * Product icon - The icon / image representing the product, if any
 * Logical Name - Uniquely identifies the product
-* Owner - The team owner of the product
+* Owning Team - The team owner of the product
 * Modified On - Date, Time, and Username of who last modified this product
 * Modified By - The user who last modified the product
 * Created On - Date, Time, and Username of who created this product